Jerrynicki/stalkbot-rewrite/README.md

 * Write documentation on how to set up the bot

-* Add feature for playing sound files
+* ~~Add feature for playing sound files~~

 * Add feature for retrieving a list of processes with the must CPU/RAM usage

-* Add feature for getting the current focused windows
+* Add feature for getting the current focused window

 * Add feature for sending random files from specific folder

 * Add support for notifications

-* Add GUI for editing the config, turning on/off specific features and a command log
+* Add a GUI for editing the config, turning on/off specific features and a command log

 Original bot with bad code at https://github.com/Jerrynicki/Stalkbot